 The Kek Lok Tong complex is a fascinating place in Ipoh, Malaysia.
 The caves themselves are pretty large and encompass many different deities from the Chinese pantheon, with Buddhist figures mixed into them.
 There’s also another garden view once you get inside of these temples – an award-winning landscape that has been beautifully designed for optimum relaxation!
 Not only will you be able to find a jogging path circling two lakes, but you will also get to experience an extensive reflexology footpath that is one of the longest in Malaysia.

-The MBI Clock Tower is a modern, and unusual Malay Islamic themed clock tower with three pillars located in the gardens of Dataran Park.
+The MBI Clock Tower is a modern, and unusual Malay Islamic themed clock tower with three pillars located in Dataran Park.
 It’s an excellent place for visitors who want to experience some quality time outdoors or relax after shopping at nearby shops on Ipoh’s outdoor food street (famous among locals).
 The stately square features beautiful buildings surrounding it; perfect scenery at any time.

 If you’re looking for an enjoyable place to spend your free time in Ipoh, look no further than DR Seenivasagam Recreational Park.
 It was opened to commemorate Queen Elizabeth II’s coronation and named Coronation Park initially before it was subsequently renamed.
 One of the main highlights in this park is the Japanese Garden (which replicates the atmosphere and style of the usual Japanese garden with a red-styled bridge) which was opened with assistance from Fukuoka City Hall back when they were jointly declared as sisters city in 1989.